Undergraduate Course: Goethe and Schiller (Ordinary) (ELCG09011)

 |Summary||The course is designed to introduce students to a selection of key literary and theoretical texts written by Goethe and Schiller.

 The course has a programme of two seminar hours per week.
 Students are expected to have read the set primary texts before the start of course and to have done some general preparatory reading in relation to Goethe and Schiller.
 On this course students will gain knowledge and understanding of a range of topics relating to common themes in the selected texts: freedom, autonomy and heroism.
 Weekly class preparation involves preparing notes on selected passages in the primary texts, on the seminar themes and recommended secondary sources for discussion and debate in class.
 Key discussion questions for each week are provided in advance.
 Students are also encouraged to meet and discuss the course materials in small independent learning groups outside of class time in preparation for active discussions in class.
 Assessment is done through:

-Coursework essay (3000 words; 70% weighting), 1 bibliographical assignment: a detailed review of an academic book or peer-reviewed article related to the course materials but not related to the coursework essay (800 words): 20% weighting, 1 oral presentation (10% weighting).
+Coursework essay (3000 words; 70% weighting), 1 bibliographical assignment: a peer-reviewed article related to the course materials but not related to the coursework essay (800 words): 20% weighting, 1 oral presentation (10% weighting).
 The coursework essay is the final assessment and will be submitted on the first day of revision week.
 Feedback will be given on the oral assessment and the bibliographical assignment and will feed forward into the coursework essay.
 All are assessed according to the academic assessment criteria set out by DELC and in the University's common marking scheme.
 Students are also required to submit their coursework on Turnitin via the LEARN webpage.